Mixerou/contrel/README.md

-If a commit has a footer `BREAKING CHANGE:`, or appends a `!` after the type/scope, it introduces a breaking codebase changes.
+If a commit has a footer `BREAKING CHANGE:`, or appends a `!` after the type/scope, it introduces breaking codebase changes.

 #### Subject